yorickpeterse/oga/README.md

 I just want an HTML parser that I can rely on stability wise and that is written in Ruby so I can actually debug it.
 In theory it should also make it easier for other Ruby developers to contribute.

-Oga is an attempt at solving this problem.
-By writing it in pure Ruby the initial performance will probably not be as great.
-However, I feel this is a problem with individual Ruby implementations, not the language itself.
-Also, by writing it in Ruby we don't have to deal with all the crazy things of C/C++ or even Java.

-In theory it should also allow it to run on every Ruby implementation, be it JRuby, Rubinius, Topaz or even mruby.

 ## License